mpolitano/bounded-exhaustive-api-testgen/README.md

 ./run-builder-identification-4-real-world.sh
 ```

-Note: Running one of these  scripts might take COMPLETAR! or longer depending on your hardware

 ### Running all the experiments

-DEBO MARCARLO COMO VERY SLOW??

 To identify builders methods  for all [available case studies](#available-case-studies) run:

 ```
 ./run-testgen-beapi-optimizations-all.sh
 ```

-Note: Running this script might take COMPLETAR! or longer depending on your hardware

 ## Analysis of Specification using `BEAPI` (RQ3 in Section 4.3 of the paper)